Dingkx9/face-image-classfication/README.md

-# Face Image Classificaiton using Convolution Neural Networks (CNN)
+# Face Image Classificaiton using CNNs

 DataSet used: Labeled Faces in the Wild (LFW) dataset